Cwei1/ChessAI/Log.md

 6/3/14 - Devendra - Worked on writing a file that can play an entire chess game by reading prewritten moves off of a text file.

-6/3/14 - Cardy - Adapted GUI functionailites to code
+6/3/14 - Cardy - Adapted GUI functionalities to code

 6/4/14 - Devendra - Switched gears and started working on the play-game-file-reader using a different chess algorithm.